-Although the reference spur is expected to increase when enabling MR-DEM due to coupling from the DCO control lines to the DCO outputs, the authors believe that the reported increase of 10 dB is exacerbated by a layout issue in the DCO, which was not caught prior to fabrication because of a postlayout extraction tool flaw.
+increase of 10 dB is exacerbated by a layout issue in the DCO, which was not caught prior to fabrication because of a post-layout extraction tool flaw.
 As explained in [4], this issue caused the DCO's quality factor to be significantly lower than expected even after FIB surgery.
-Consequently, the DCO outputs swing is extremely low, even when raising the DCO tank's supply voltage to 0.9 V, and the DCO is highly sensitive to interference from other circuit blocks.
+Consequently, the swing of the DCO outputs is extremely low, even when raising the DCO tank's supply voltage to 0.9 V, and the DCO is highly sensitive to interference from other circuit blocks.